opsschool/curriculum/monitoring_201.rst

   % echo "my.statistic:1|c" | nc -w 1 -u localhost 8125

-This will add 1 to the statistic named *my.statistic".
+This will add 1 to the statistic named "my.statistic".
 After the flush the value for this statistic will be 0.
 It's also possible to specify to statsd that we are sampling: